1871fotc/fotc/docs/walks/irish-trail.md

 1811‑1888

 Born at Drumcliff, Ennis, Co.
 Clare, Purcell was the son of Thomas Purcell and Mary Flannery.
-This well‑to‑do grazier arrived in Brisbane 19June1853 with wife and 4 children on the John Fielden.
+This well‑to‑do grazier arrived in Brisbane 19 June 1853 with wife and 4 children on the John Fielden.
 He married Bridget Scanlan (1827‑1913) and had 10 children.
 His son Thomas, a grazier of Rockhampton, was partner in the Rockhampton Newspaper The Daily Record with the Hon.
 T. J. Ryan in 1912.
 Purcell, a man of independent means, was buried by Hislops in March 1888 with Fr.
 Canali officiating.

 ??? directions "Directions"